-Please note: More information on arrival and dismissal procedures will be provided to families when we move into a plan that includes on-site instruction.
+Please note: Look for updates on arrival and dismissal procedures as we enter the first weeks of on-site instruction.

 - Students may not enter the building before their arrival time. - Students must wear a mask before entering the building. - Students will have a temperature screening and parents will answer a screening questionnaire before the child exits the car.
 For more information on the morning symptom screening, review the "Monitoring for Symptoms" section of this handbook. - If a student is flagged during the screening a staff person will ask the parent to pull to the side and park so the necessary information can be collected.
 After the information is collected the parent will return home with their child to isolate, monitor symptoms, and follow up with their healthcare provider. - Students will enter the building without parents. - Students will sanitize their hands when entering the building.